gaetanX21/gaetanX21.github.io/_posts/2025-05-04-bitter-lesson.md

 ## III.
 My grain of salt: SNR matters

 My (humble) view is that Sutton's Bitter Lesson is generally a good heuristic for AI research, but it should be taken with a grain of salt (!).
-> I believe that the signal-to-noise ratio (SNR) of the problem at hand matters a lot.
+> "I believe that the signal-to-noise ratio (SNR) of the problem at hand matters a lot."

 I will illustrate this idea on two specific domains in which human priors have yet to be discarded: quantitative finance and computational biology.